 With any luck, we won’t experience those freezing temperatures for quite a while, but fall is the perfect time to prepare for the coming cold season.

-Here are four steps to follow for painless pond winterization.
+Here are four steps on how to winterize a pond easily.

 Step 1: Clean your pond thoroughly